bitcoin-crazy/another-plasma6-coin/README.md

 $ curl -s 'https://api.coingecko.com/api/v3/coins/markets?vs_currency=usd' | tr ',' '\n' | grep '"id":'
 ```

-If you receive a blank result, wait for 10 seconds and try again.
+If you receive a blank result (error 429 from CoinGecko), wait for 10 seconds and try again.

 It is also possible to get a list of available currencies.